-Touchpad and Buttons/Mouse
+Touchpad/Clickpad and Buttons/Mouse

-The Touchpad is an alternative to the mouse; however, you can also add a mouse to your computer through one of the USB ports.
-The Touchpad buttons function in much the same way as a two-button mouse.
+The touchpad/clickpad is an alternative to the mouse; however, you can also add a mouse to your computer through one of the USB ports.
+The touchpad/clickpad buttons function in much the same way as a two-button mouse.